 Middle School Division (grades 6 - 8)

-Background: This video contest allows participants to create a video on the subject of "We the People - The Constitution in our Lives".
-Both the state and federal constitutions impact our lives every day, often in ways we may take for granted.
-Video entries should highlight some aspect of our constitutions that the student wants to showcase.

-THE WEST VIRGINIA STATE BAR

-(Late)

-Middle School Division (grades 6 - 8)

 Background: This video contest allows participants to create a video on the subject of "The Constitution and You: How the Constitution Has Affected Your Life."
-Video entries should highlight the First Amendment to the United States Constitution.
+Video entries should highlight the United States Constitution.

 THE WEST VIRGINIA STATE BAR